Prison Break: Conception

 The original concept of Prison Break—a man deliberately getting himself sent to prison in order to help someone escape—was suggested to Paul Scheuring by producer Dawn Parouse, who wanted to produce an action-oriented series.
 Although Scheuring thought it was a good idea, he was initially stumped as to why someone would embark on such a mission or how he could develop it into a viable television show.
 He came up with the story of the wrongfully accused brother, and began working on the plot outline and devising the characters.
 In 2003, he pitched the idea to the Fox Broadcasting Company but was turned down as Fox felt nervous about the long-term possibilities of such a series.
 He subsequently showed the concept to other channels but was also turned down as it was thought to be more suited for a film project than a television series.
 Prison Break was later considered as a possible 14-part miniseries, which drew the interest of Steven Spielberg before his departure due to his involvement with War of the Worlds.
 Thus, the miniseries never materialized.
-Following the huge popularity of serialized prime time television series such as Lost and 24, Fox backed the production in 2004.
+Following the huge popularity of serialized prime time television series such as 24 and Lost, Fox backed the production in 2004.
 The pilot episode was filmed one year after Scheuring wrote the script.